bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Previous Button Click Handler." />
 </p>

-Let&apos;s do it together and sort of see how it&apos;s actually going to work.
-So the script I came up with looks like this.
+<p>Let&apos;s do it together and sort of see how it&apos;s actually going to work.
+So the
+script I came up with looks like this.
 What&apos;s going to happen here is when you click the previous link, the counter is going to get documented.
 And then we&apos;re going to check to see if the counter is less than 0, which means we&apos;ve run through all of our images.
-And then we&apos;re going to set the counter to image count -1.
+And then we&apos;re going to set the counter to image count -1.</p>

-So we&apos;ve got five images and so we&apos;re going to set the counter back to 4.
+<p>So we&apos;ve got five images and so we&apos;re going to set the counter back to 4.
-Remember our counter is always going to be a 0, 1, 2, 3 or 4, any of those five values, so we set it to image count minus one, so it&apos;s now a four, then we&apos;re going to clone our unordered list and append it to the slider, just like we did before.
+Remember our counter is always going to be a 0, 1, 2, 3 or 4, any of those five values, so we set it to image count minus one, so it&apos;s now a four, then we&apos;re going to clone our unordered list and append it to the slider, just like we did before.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 353. if previous button clicked, then ...
 (209) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">